Undergraduate Progression and Awards Regulations

 - There is no aggregation.

-Students will have their degree award calculated on their final two years’ results, weighted at 30% and 70% respectively.
+The calculation of the degree award will be based on the final two years (JS+SS) results, weighted at 30% and 70% respectively.

-The maximum number of years to complete an undergraduate degree will be 6 for a 4-year programme and 7 for a 5-year programme.
+The maximum number of years to complete an undergraduate degree should be:

 - Students (in all years) should only be required to re-sit examinations or re-submit coursework for failed modules or components thereof.